jun-uen0/articles/articles/ecr/push_to_ecr_en.md

 Login Succeeded
 ```

-※ Skip 2nd command, we already have the image on local.
+※ Skip 2nd command, we already have the image on local environment.

 ④ Copy & run the 3rd command, and tag your image to push to ECR
 ```shell